Jhgomez/StudyNotes/Android/views.md

 | Lazy Loading	| 30% load time reduction	| Custom Implementation |
 | Resolution-Specific Assets | Variable improvement	| Android Resource Qualifiers |
 | Unused Asset Cleanup	| 5-15% APK size reduction	| Android Lint |

+* Types of Drawables: there are several but in this case we want to mention "Nine-Patch"/"9-Patch" Images which are usually used for Stretchable Backgrounds